 You’ve probably heard of white noise (think the monotonous drone of an air-conditioning unit).
 White noise is a combination of different sounds that create one consistent sound that, according to Popular Science, “comes out evenly across all hearable frequencies.”
 It’s called white noise because when various colored lights combine, they shine white.
 Because white noise is good at cutting through the hustle and bustle, it’s used for the signals in emergency vehicles.

-Pink noise, according to PureWow, is “a balanced, steady mix of high and low frequencies.”
-(It gets its name because light of the same frequency appears pink.)
+Pink noise, according to Time, is “a mix of high and low frequencies that sounds more balanced and natural than its better-known cousin, white noise.”
+(It gets its name because the light of the same frequency appears pink.)
 Where white noise is a constant drone, pink noise is far more pleasant to listen to—think heavy rain or rustling leaves.
 Plus, the benefits come into play once you’ve actually drifted off to sleep.

 The Benefits of Pink Noise